labeveryday/linkvault-mcp-server/README.md

 # LinkVault MCP Server

-A tool for managing, categorizing, and searching web URLs with both CLI and AI-assisted interfaces.
+A tool for extending Amazon Q CLI with AI-assisted bookmark management capabilities.

+## Overview

+LinkVault is an MCP (Model Context Protocol) server that integrates with Amazon Q CLI to provide intelligent bookmark management through natural language.
+It allows you to access, organize, and search your bookmarks using conversational commands in your terminal.

-## Features
+## Key Features

-- **CLI Interface**: Simple command-line tool for managing bookmarks
-- **MCP Server**: Model Context Protocol server for AI-assisted bookmark management
+- **Amazon Q CLI Integration**: Manage bookmarks using natural language in your terminal
+- **Chrome Multi-Profile Support**: Access bookmarks from all your Chrome profiles
-- **Content Extraction**: Automatically extract webpage titles and content
+- **Content Extraction**: Automatically analyze webpage content for better categorization
-- **Intelligent Categorization**: AI-assisted categorization and tagging (with MCP)
+- **Intelligent Organization**: AI-assisted categorization and tagging
-- **Local Storage**: Store bookmarks in SQLite database or JSON file
-- **Browser Integration**: Import and manage Chrome bookmarks across all profiles
+- **Cross-Platform**: Works on macOS, Windows, and Linux

 ## Installation